-When it comes to providing informative product data for consumers, a Product Data Sheet (PDS) is an essential tool for increasing engagement and improving the buying experience.
+When it comes to providing informative product data for consumers, a Product Data Sheet (PDS) is an essential tool.
+It’s also an ideal way of increasing engagement and improving the overall buying experience.

-A PDS, usually in a PDF format, is a document that summarises the performance, technical characteristics and available variants of a product according to specific market, user-case or regulatory requirements and these are incorporated in the sheet’s template.
+A PDS, usually in a PDF format, summarizes the performance, technical characteristics, and available variants of a product.
+For instance, it may be according to a specific market, use-case, or regulatory requirements, and these can be incorporated in the document’s template.

-As part of a wider eCommerce strategy, Product Data Sheets offer great value and we’ve put together a list of five key reasons to use them:
+As part of a wider eCommerce strategy, Product Data Sheets offer great value.
+Here’s a list of five key reasons to use them: